 Class size and composition

-A variety of students choose the Svastha Āchārya Certified Course for a variety of reasons, and all have a healthy respect for the rigor, depth and quality of the education.
+Many students choose the Svastha Āchārya Certified Course for a variety of reasons.
+All have a healthy respect for the rigor, depth and quality of the education.
 First-time professional students of Āyurveda are attracted to this course because it allows them the opportunity to learn the science accurately and thoroughly from the start.
-At the same time, many seasoned students, practitioners and even teachers of Āyurveda find this course extremely valuable to fill in the gaps they’ve invariably experienced in western-based educational institutions that fluctuate widely in quality.
+At the same time, many seasoned students, practitioners and even teachers of Āyurveda find this course extremely valuable to fill in the gaps they’ve invariably experienced in Western-based, new-age educational institutions that fluctuate widely in quality.

 Anticipated time commitment

 This course generally requires a consistent time commitment of 15 – 25 hours per week.
 In some cases, this may increase to over 30 hours per week, depending on the individual student, their interest level, eagerness and capacity to learn.